 The European movements into Africa and Asia, beginning at about the same time as did the colonization of the Americas, were to areas of high population density that provided more than ample native labor forces and left little need for extensive inflows of settlers or migrants from elsewhere.
-Few Europeans were to make the trek to these colonies, and their numbers, relative to the aboriginal populations, accordingly remained quite small (see table 1.1 for the population composition of colonies late in the nineteenth century).
-There were also extensive movements by the British after 1788 to Australia and then to New Zealand, both of which had population and settlement patterns somewhat similar to the Americas and, at the end of the nineteenth century, by Britain and other European nations to Africa and to Oceania.
+Few Europeans were to make the trek to these colonies, and their numbers, relative to the aboriginal populations, accordingly remained quite small (see Table 1 for the population composition of colonies late in the nineteenth century).
+There was also extensive movements by the British after 1788 to Australia and then to New Zealand, both of which had population and settlement patterns somewhat similar to the Americas and, at the end of the nineteenth century, by Britain and other European nations to Africa and to Oceania.

 In the Americas, however, the Europeans confronted very different sorts of environments than in Asia and Africa.
 Although conditions varied across space, overall low population density (labor scarcity) was the rule, and thus the economic problems of the colonizers (or authorities) centered on how to exploit the abundant land and other natural resources without initially having much labor on hand to do the actual productive work.
 Two fundamental and closely related issues were central to this challenge.
 First, how would ownership or use rights in land be allocated among the interested parties, such as the state or the corporate entity behind any particular colony, individual settlers, Native Americans, and the church?
-Land disposal policy not only affected the rate at which this critical resource was opened to investment and the generation of output, but also influenced the supply and location of labor, by measures such as making it easier for individuals to realize the returns to the land they worked (and might invest in) and subsidies via land granted to potential migrants (international as well as intranational).
-In some cases, land policies involved making unoccupied or unemployed land available; but not infrequently, ownership or use rights were transferred or seized from previous users-such as Natives or squatters-to other parties.
+Land disposal policy not only affected the rate at which this critical resource was opened to investment and the generation of output, but also influenced the supply and location of labor, by means such as making it easier for individuals to realize the returns to the land they worked (and might invest in) and subsidies via land granted to potential immigrants (international as well as intra-national).
+In some cases, land policies involved making unoccupied or unemployed land available; but not infrequently, ownership or use rights were transferred or seized from previous users - such as Natives or squatters - to other parties.
+Because land policy could have such a major impact on the pace of regional development, another key factor was the degree of centralization of authority: whether the national government would have exclusive jurisdiction over land policy, or whether states, provinces, or other subnational districts permitted separate land policies.